-Taking this first segment of our preparation phase very seriously will be vital, since a segment full of rich knowledge transmitted by many generations over time, and that has managed to keep many of those who have acquired it alive to this day, today in Amazonia and that will also undoubtedly allow us all to stay alive during our prolonged isolation in the days to come.
-Without obtaining these previously prepared cereals and carbohydrates, we would not provide the necessary combination for the nutritional support of our daily diets with the meats and fish obtained during our hunting and fishing trips.
+Taking this first segment of our preparation phase very seriously will be vital, since it's a segment full of rich knowledge transmitted by many generations over time, and that has managed to keep many of those who have acquired it to be alive till this day, and that it will also undoubtedly allow us all to stay alive during our prolonged isolation in the days to come in the depths of the Amazon.
+Without obtaining these previously prepared cereals and carbohydrates, we wouldn't be able to provide the necessary combination for the nutritional support of our daily diets alongside the meats and fish obtained during our hunting and fishing trips.